alphagov/government-frontend/README.md

 ```
 bundle exec wraith latest test/wraith/config-examples.yaml
 ```

+#### Compare a document_type

+A rake task has been made to make this easy, given a document_type of about bundle exec wraith_document_type[about]

+this will run against the 10 most popular pages as defined by the search api

 If you wish to have your own local wip configs, wip* is in the .gitignore, so as an example `wip-kittens.yaml` will be ignored